Conservation

 From corn farmers to vegetable growers to graziers, all farmers have an interest in land stewardship.
 Practical Farmers’ conservation and habitat program brings our farmer-led approach to on-farm, working lands conservation.
 In general, our work is divided into four major functional areas: in-field conservation, edge-of-field conservation, grazing and pasture-lands conservation, and set-aside.
-Scroll down to explore each area and learn more about Practical Farmers’ conservation and habitat programming.
+Explore each area and learn more about Practical Farmers’ conservation and habitat programming:

 -Clark Porter